marijnh/Eloquent-JavaScript/20_node.md

 {{index "Node.js"}}

 Node is a nice, small system that lets us run JavaScript in a nonbrowser context.
-It was originally designed for network tasks to play the role of a _node_ in a network.
-But it lends itself to all kinds of scripting tasks, and if writing JavaScript is something you enjoy, automating tasks with Node works well.
+It was originally designed for network tasks to play the role of a node in a network, but it lends itself to all kinds of scripting tasks.
+If writing JavaScript is something you enjoy, automating tasks with Node may work well for you.

 NPM provides packages for everything you can think of (and quite a few things you'd probably never think of), and it allows you to fetch and install those packages with the `npm` program.
 Node comes with a number of built-in modules, including the `node:fs` module for working with the file system and the `node:http` module for running HTTP servers.